 Getting to the bottom of the lithium amount in EV battery is the difference between a whiteboard calculation and current production systems.
 There are 2 different figures around – about 50 to 60kg per 70kWh battery and 5 to 7kg of elemental Li.
 Why the differences?
 This makes a huge impact on the figures used by mining companies of lithium, lithium for Gigafactories and is there enough lithium?

-Lithium is in 3 forms.
+Lithium is expressed in 4 forms.

 - Lithium elemental Li with atomic mass of 6.94 u